How does this medication work? What will it do for me?

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, administer it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Epoetin alfa should be refrigerated and protected from light.
 Do not let it freeze.
+The prefilled syringe should be allowed to warm to room temperature just before injecting it, and may be stored for up to 7 days at room temperature.
 Do not shake the medication before use.